Kodedbykenzie/finance-tracker/README.md

 - This program was developed as part of learning and managing personal finances through programming.
 - Thanks to the C++ community for contributing to C++11 and beyond!

----

-This version of the README is written in plain text, without markdown formatting.